akriti11github/Alzheimer-gene-expression-classifier/README.md

 ## **Conclusion**

 This project helped us explore how gene-expression changes in Alzheimer's disease can be studied using bioinformatics and machine learning.
-I found lower expression of **GAD1, RPS3A, MAPK1, ANK3, PRNP, and MALAT1** in the Alzheimer's samples, with GAD1 being particularly interesting because of its role in GABA production and neuronal communication.

 The machine-learning model could separate the Alzheimer's and Normal samples very well during training, but its performance on unseen samples was much less stable.
 This showed me an important lesson: **a model can perform extremely well on a small dataset without necessarily being reliable on new patients.**